thiemowa/user_generated_repair_instruction_corpus/README.md

 # German User-Generated Repair Instruction Corpus Version 1.0
 The corpus contains 3,157 posts, with 682 tagged “Instruction” and 2,475 tagged “NoInstruction”, representing different characteristics of the platform motor-talk.
 The folder contains the following files:

-Corpus.zip: the corpus inclusding an undersampled data set and an oversampled data seet
+Corpus.zip: the corpus inclusding an undersampled data set and an oversampled data seet.
+The label "0" stands for "NoInstruction".
+The label "1" stands for user-generated repair nstruction ("Instruction").

 # Citation